I. Academic program

 Departmental funds to sponsor participation in academic conferences: The Department awards funds competitively on a yearly basis to students who are invited to deliver a paper in a scholarly conference.
 Only one request will be considered per student per year, and never in the first year; furthermore, a student may receive funding a maximum of twice in his or her graduate career.
 Funds will not be granted for participation in graduate student conferences.

 Department deadlines are as follows: by November 1st (for a fall conference) or April 1st (for a spring or summer event) a student should submit a brief request in writing to the DGS accompanied by official information about the conference (a web site address or printed publicity), a copy of the abstract submitted to the conference organizers, the message indicating acceptance of the proposed paper, and a detailed budget of estimated travel expenses.
 The maximum amount of a departmental travel grant is $500.
-He or she should apply simultaneously for the GSAS Matching Travel Fundsubvention, which grants a maximum of $250 toward conference expenses.
+He or she should apply simultaneously for the GSAS Matching Travel Fund subvention, which grants a maximum of $250 toward conference expenses.
 This award is not guaranteed, and requests are considered on a first-come, first-served basis.
-Upon return to campus, the student should present all original receipts to the Academic Coordinator along with the notification of award of a travel subvention by the GSAS, if applicable.
+Upon return to campus, the student should present all original receipts to the Financial Assistant at LAIC, along with the notification of award of a travel subvention by the GSAS, if applicable.

-Funds for summer study and/or research abroad: GSAS guarantees summer funding awards of $3,000 to Ph.D. students for short-term research abroad, for enrollment in summer academic programs, or to advance in meeting program requirements while remaining in New York during the summer months.
-Funds may not be used solely for the purposes of enhancing language proficiency.
-Formal requests for these funds are submitted during the spring semester upon request by the DGS.
+Funds for summer study and/or research abroad: GSAS guarantees summer funding awards of approximately $3,000 to Ph.D. students for short-term research abroad, for enrollment in summer academic programs, or to advance in meeting program requirements while remaining in New York during the summer months.

 Teaching during the Summer Term: There is a limited number of language courses taught on campus during the Summer Term sponsored by Columbia’s School of Continuing Education.
 Students must be in good standing in the program to be considered as summer instructors, and they must be at least in their second year in the program when they apply.
 Priority for staffing these courses is determined as follows: